-Figure 4.2: Left: skeleton computed using the Matlab implementation in [5].
+Figure 4.1: Left: skeleton computed using the Matlab implementation in [5].
 Right: Voronoi based approach presented in this paper.
 The binary image is taken from [6].

-Figure 4.3: Pruning procedure presented in this paper over the whole Voronoi Tessellation of the image in Figure ??.
+Figure 4.2: Pruning procedure stages of our algorithm of the image in Figure 4.1.
 Red: Voronoi segments removed in first pruning stage.
-Yellow: Voronoi segments removed using the second pruning stage, DCE pruning.
+Yellow: Voronoi segments removed after the second pruning stage, DCE pruning.
 Green: final skeleton.

-Figure 4.4: Left column: Hand gesture binary image sequence from [7].
+Figure 4.3: Left column: Hand gesture binary image sequence from [7].
 Middle Column: Skeletons obtained using the implementation of algorithm [6] provided in [5].
 Right column: Skeletons obtained using the approach in this paper.